Knee problems and injuries

 Knee Problems and Injuries

-How can you care for yourself when you have knee pain or injury?
+How can you care for your child who has knee pain or injury?

 • Be safe with medicines.
 Read and follow all instructions on the label.

-• Put ice or a cold pack on your knee for 10 to 20 minutes at a time.
-Put a thin cloth between the ice and your skin.
+• Put ice or a cold pack on your child's knee for 10 to 20 minutes at a time.
+Put a thin cloth between the ice and your child's skin.

-• Prop up a sore knee on a pillow when you ice it or anytime you sit or lie down for the next 3 days.
-Try to keep it above the level of your heart.
+• Prop up your child's sore knee on a pillow when icing it or anytime your child sits or lies down for the next 3 days.
+Try to keep your child's knee above the level of their heart.
 This will help reduce swelling.

-• If your knee is not swollen, you can put moist heat, a heating pad, or a warm cloth on your knee.
+• If your child's knee is not swollen, you can put moist heat or a warm cloth on the knee.

-• If your doctor recommends an elastic bandage, sleeve, or other type of support for your knee, wear it as directed.
+• If your doctor recommends an elastic bandage, sleeve, or other type of support for your child's knee, make sure your child wears it as directed.

-• Follow your doctor's instructions about how much weight you can put on your leg.
-Use a cane, crutches, or a walker as instructed.
+• Follow your doctor's instructions about how much weight your child can put on the leg.
+Make sure your child uses crutches as instructed.

-• Follow your doctor's instructions about activity during your healing process.
-If you can do mild exercise, slowly increase your activity.
+• Follow the doctor's instructions about activity during your child's healing process.
+If your child can do mild exercise, slowly increase their activity.

-• Stay at a healthy weight.
+• Help your child reach and stay at a healthy weight.
 Extra weight can strain the joints, especially the knees and hips, and make the pain worse.
-Losing a few pounds may help.
+Losing even a few pounds may help.

 Knee pain or injury: When to call